 Path between Gratitude Lodge and Farmhouse

-Basement and second floors of the dorm are not ADA accessible, with stairs required to access and relatively narrow halls.
+The basement and second floors of the dorm are not ADA accessible, with stairs required to access and relatively narrow halls.